matyik/vvk/README.md

 ## **Login**

-Use the `vvk login` command to log in in the browser:
+If using VVK Cloud, use the `vvk login` command to log in through the browser

 ```bash
 # Sets the key and userId values